Bespoke greenhouse manufacturer cuts costs by design innovation

-A new design initiative by the UK’s leading bespoke glasshouse manufacturer that was launched at the Chelsea Flower Show cuts the cost of greenhouses by several thousand pounds.
+A new design initiative by the UK’s leading bespoke greenhouse manufacturer that was launched at the Chelsea Flower Show cuts the cost of greenhouses by several thousand pounds.

 Griffin Glasshouses has redesigned some of its structures so that insulated aluminium panels reach down to floor level, removing the need to have brick footings.

 Griffin Glasshouses has not had to reinforce their aluminium frames to accommodate the new designs.
-All the glasshouse structures are produced at the company’s facility at Ropley in Hampshire.
-Some of the bespoke glasshouses will still require brick footings.
+All the greenhouse structures are produced at the company’s facility at Ropley in Hampshire.
+Some of the bespoke greenhouses will still require brick footings.